-Analyse the survey results and create an initial one year action plan which will focus on the areas most in need.Find out more
+Analyse the survey results and create an initial one year improvement plan which will focus on the areas most in need.Find out more

-See Me get the anonymous data back from the survey, analyse it and provide you with a report
+The portal will analyse the anonymous data from the staff survey and provide you with a needs assessment report.

-The action plan will be based on areas of improvement (and good practice) identified through the survey.
+The improvement plan will be based on areas of improvement (and good practice) identified through the self-assessment and the staff survey.